-Free and open source learning management systems are available as well.
+Free and open-source learning management systems are available as well.
 However, some of those may be more suited for the academic market.

 The instructional designer still decides on the content and how it’s organized.
 SCORM merely addresses how the learning content and the LMS link with each other through the coding language of SCORM.

-- How the learning activity is structured and presented to learners, including whether the learner can take the courses in a pre-set sequence or in any order.
+- How the learning activity is structured and presented to learners, including whether the can take the courses in a pre-set sequence or in any order.

 - Whether the learner must pass a certain module before progressing.

 - If the learner can return to material already completed for a review.

 - Whether the modules include embedded assessments or will the assessment be a separate module.